 - Tuition waivers will always match tuition charges and an increase or decrease in credits will affect the actual value listed on your bill.
 Mandatory and optional fees are not covered with tuition waivers.

-- Federal Stafford loans (Subsidized and Unsubsidized) and Federal Plus loans are subject to origination fees.
+- Federal Direct loans (Subsidized and Unsubsidized) and Federal Plus loans are subject to origination fees.
 Enrollment in six credits is the minimum number of credits needed to qualify for a federal loan.
-If a student has not completed a Federal Direct Student Loan MPN and/or Loan Entrance Counseling, they must do so at: www.studentloans.gov.
+If a student has not completed a Federal Direct Student Loan MPN and/or Loan Entrance Counseling, they must do so at: www.studentaid.gov.